Marabou stork: Taxonomy

 The marabou stork was formally described in 1831 by the French naturalist René Lesson.
 He placed it in the stork genus Ciconia and coined the binomial name Ciconia crumenifera.
 He specified that locality as Senegal.
+The species epithet means "carrying a purse around the neck".
 The species is now placed with the lesser adjutant and the greater adjutant in the genus Leptoptilos that Lesson had introduced at the same time he described the marabou stork.
 The species is monotypic: no subspecies are recognised.

 The common name marabou is thought to be derived from the Arabic word murābit meaning quiet or hermit-like.
 The species was originally described as Ciconia crumenifera.
 When the species was moved into the genus Leptoptilos, the ending was modified to crumeniferus and this was used by many authors until it was noted that the correct masculine ending to match the genus is crumenifer.

 Description

 The marabou stork is a massive bird: large specimens are thought to reach a height of 152 cm and a weight of 9 kg.
 A wingspan of 3.7 m was accepted by Fisher and Peterson, who ranked the species as having the largest wing-spread of any living bird.
 Even higher measurements of up to 4.06 m have been reported, although no measurement over 3.20 m has been verified.
 It is often credited with the largest spread of any landbird, to rival the Andean condor; more typically, however, these storks measure 225–287 cm across the wings, which is about a foot less than the average Andean condor wingspan and nearly two feet less than the average of the largest albatrosses and pelicans.
 Typical weight is 4.5–8 kg, unusually as low as 4 kg, and length (from bill to tail) is 120 to 130 cm.
 Females are smaller than males.
 Bill length can range from 26.4 to 35 cm.
 Unlike most storks, the three Leptoptilos species fly with the neck retracted like a heron.

 The marabou is unmistakable due to its size, bare head and neck, black back, and white underparts.
-It has a huge bill, a pink gular sac at its throat (crumenifer(us) means "carrier of a pouch for money"), a neck ruff, and black legs and wings.
+It has a huge bill, a pink gular sac at its throat (crumenifer(us) means "carrier of a pouch for money"), a neck ruff, and white legs and black wings.
 The sexes are alike, but the young bird is browner and has a smaller bill.
 Full maturity is not reached for up to four years.